 He is the founder and executive director of Neuroscape, and the David Dolby Distinguished Professor of Neurology, Physiology, and Psychiatry at University of California, San Francisco (UCSF).

-Adam is co-Founder and Chief Science Advisor of Akili Interactive, JAZZ Venture Partners, and Sensync.
+Adam is co-Founder and Chief Science Advisor of Akili Interactive and JAZZ Venture Partners.
 He is a member of the Board of Trustees and Science Council of the California Academy of Sciences.
-Adam has authored over 150 scientific articles and delivered over 675 talks.
+Adam has authored over 170 scientific articles and delivered over 700 talks.

 Early Life and Education

 Adam Gazzaley was born in New York City on December 29, 1968.
 He moved from Brooklyn to Queens at the age of 4, where he lived with his parents (Jack & Barbara) and two sisters (Michelle & Heather) until starting college.